-Angle grinders are widely used in the metallurgical and panel beating industries.
+Angle grinders are widely used in the metallurgical and panel-beating industries.
 These grinders are fitted with Arbortech discs and are used for carving wood.
-The tool is equipped with a variety of accessories, including wire wheels, polishing pads, and sanding discs.
-Since 1984, every angle grinder has exceeded the sound levels of 90 dB(A), demanding the use of ear protectors.
+The tool has various accessories, including wire wheels, polishing pads, and sanding discs.
+Since 1984, every angle grinder has exceeded the sound levels of 90 dB(A), demanding ear protectors.

 In general, sound levels below 70 dBA are considered safe.
-However, according to researchers, listening to sounds at or above 85 dBA for a long period of time can significantly increase the risk of permanent hearing loss.
-The aim of this article is to identify the causes of noise and vibration produced by portable grinders and the tips to reduce them.
+However, according to researchers, listening to sounds at or above 85 dBA for a long period can significantly increase the risk of permanent hearing loss.
+This article aims to identify the causes of noise and vibration produced by portable grinders and the tips to reduce them.

 Why Are Angle Grinders So Noisy?

 There are many reasons that can cause angle grinders to produce so much noise.
 Firstly, a worn-out bearing or broken gears with missing teeth can make sounds like rumbling, growling, grinding, or growling.
 Secondly, in addition to being dangerous, a worn or irregularly shaped disc makes more noise than one in a good state.

 Furthermore, the high-speed spinning wheel on the grounded material produces the grinding force.
 The grinding wheel and the metal being ground are both excited by this force, which can cause noise and vibration.
 Above all, another obvious source of noise from pneumatic grinders is the air discharge at the motor.

 Moreover, the spindle of the grinder is present inside the spindle box assembly.
 To mount the grinding wheel, the spindle has a threaded end.
 A spindle that has been eroded away or damaged may no longer perform properly and may be out of alignment which results in noises coming from the spindle itself.

 Employers are required to manage noise by the hierarchy of control measures described below: